 The Fund is a diversified portfolio of Federated Hermes ETF Trust (the "Trust").
-The Trust is an open-end, management investment company that was established under the laws of Delaware on August 24, 2011.
+The Trust is an open-end, management investment company that was established under the laws of Delaware on August 23, 2011.
 The Trust may offer separate series of shares representing interests in separate portfolios of securities.

-The Fund's investment adviser is Federated Investment Management Company (the "Adviser").
+The Fund's investment adviser is Federated Equity Management Company of Pennsylvania (the "Adviser").